Last updated on: 4/17/2017 | Author: ProCon.org

 Perhaps the most dangerous aspect of the rise of remote, drone warfare is that it is ushering in a state of permanent/forever war.
 With no (or very few) troops deployed on the ground and when air strikes can be carried out with impunity by drone operators who then commute home at the end of the day, there is little public or political pressure to bring interventions to an end.”

-Omar Suleiman, PhD, founder and President of the Yaqeen Institute for Islamic Research, in a July 21, 2020 article, “America’s Problem with Policing Doesn’t Stop at the U.S. Border,” available at theintercept.com, stated:
+Omar Suleiman, founder and President of the Yaqeen Institute for Islamic Research, stated:

 “Now that [George] Floyd’s murder has forced a national conversation about policing within our country’s borders, it’s time the American public begins to reckon with the victims of our foreign policy abroad.
 Since waging the war on Iraq, how many Americans can name a single one of the approximately 200,000 civilian casualties of that war?
 Even when exposed to the gross images of torture at Abu Ghraib at the hands of members of the U.S. military, the victims’ faces remained blurred and their names unknown…